rehan-nasir/rehan-nasir/README.md

 ## About Me

-I'm a computer science student passionate about data science/analytics and software engineering.
+I'm a computer science student passionate about data science/analytics.

 ## Projects
 - [Canada Labour Force Analysis](https://github.com/rehan-nasir/canada_labour_force_analysis): An analysis of employment and population trends in Canada from 1976-Present, using python.